OctopusDeploy/docs/docs/infrastructure/deployment-targets/azure/web-app-targets/index.md

 - Once your Azure account is setup, you need an existing Azure Web App / App Service setup within your Azure subscription.
 To learn more about App Services, see the [Azure App Services documentation](https://docs.microsoft.com/en-us/azure/app-service/) that can help you get started.
 If you are dynamically creating the web app during your deployment, check our section about [creating Web App targets by scripts using service messages](#creating-web-app-targets-by-scripts).

-## Creating Web App Targets
+## Creating web app targets

-Once you have an App Service setup within your Azure subscription, you are ready to map that to an Octopus deployment target.
+Once you have an App Service configured within your Azure subscription, you are ready to map that to an Octopus deployment target.

 To create an Azure Web App target within Octopus: